-Project openings in the Animal Inspired Motion and Robotics Laboratory (AIM-RL) for Summer and Fall 2022:
+Project openings in the Animal Inspired Motion and Robotics Laboratory (AIM-RL):

 P1: Effect of gravity on high-speed spider locomotion

 We will study the kinematics and dynamics of rapid running in wolf spiders at a variety of inclines (level ground, vertical, upside down, sideways).
 This work will inform and inspire the design of spider-inspired microrobot.
 Familiarity/desire of working with spiders is required.

 P2: Towards the design of a spider inspired robot